 Maternity and paternity pay in the UK is paid by the employer, with mothers entitled to 52 weeks leave, 39 of which are paid.
 In Ireland, the maternity leave entitlement is 26 weeks of paid leave, with the option of claiming a further 16 weeks of unpaid leave.
 However, this must be claimed from the Department of Employment Affairs and Social Protection.
 In both the UK and Ireland, fathers are entitled to 2 weeks paid paternity leave.

 Employers in the UK are obliged to provide a workplace pension scheme and automatically enrol their staff into it upon employment.
 Employees do have the option to opt out, but must be re-enrolled every three years.
 In Ireland there is no obligation for employers to provide a pension scheme, although they are obliged to offer employees access to a type of pension called a PRSA.
-However, there are plans to introduce automatic enrolment in Ireland, similar to the UK, with a proposed launch date of 2022.
+However, there are plans to introduce automatic enrolment in Ireland, similar to the UK, with an estimated start date for auto enrolments commencing in 2024.